gatsbyjs/gatsby/docs/docs/process-payments-with-stripe.md

 ## Recurring payments

-Stripe Billing is an excellent tool to create recurring payments, even providing the ability to charge based on usage or tiered subscription plans.
+Stripe Billing is an excellent tool for creating recurring payments, even providing the ability to charge based on usage or tiered subscription plans.
 The [Billing documentation](https://stripe.com/docs/billing) explains the different options to set up recurring payments.
-The [Subscription documentation](https://stripe.com/docs/billing/subscriptions/set-up-subscription) shows how to create subscription plans, create paymentMethods and customers, and create subscriptions.
+The [Subscription documentation](https://stripe.com/docs/billing/subscriptions/set-up-subscription) shows how to create subscription plans, payment methods, and customers.

 ## Other resources